Function spaces for decoupling: Introduction

 \subsection{Organization}

-This article is organized as follows.
-In Section \ref{sec:prelim} we collect background on the anisotropic dilations on $\Rn$ and the corresponding norms, on specific parabolic Hardy spaces, and on Fourier integral operators.
-In Section \ref{sec:transforms} we then introduce the parabolic frequency localizations and the associated wave packet transforms, and we prove various properties of these transforms.
-In Section \ref{sec:spaces} we introduce the spaces $\funpqs$ and we derive many of their basic properties.
+In Section \ref{sec:prelim} we collect background on anisotropic dilations on $\Rn$ , on parabolic Hardy spaces, and on Fourier integral operators.
+In Section \ref{sec:transforms} we then introduce the parabolic frequency localizations and the associated wave packet transforms.
+In Section \ref{sec:spaces} we define the spaces $\funpqs$, and we derive many of their basic properties.
 The fact that they are invariant under the Euclidean wave propagators, but not under general FIOs, is shown in Section \ref{sec:invariance}.
 Section \ref{sec:embeddings} then contains the Sobolev embeddings and fractional integration theorems for $\funpqs$, while Section \ref{sec:decouple} connects these spaces to decoupling inequalities.
 Finally, in Section \ref{sec:wave} we obtain local smoothing estimates using $\funpqs$, as well as well-posedness results for nonlinear wave equations.